 TapeACall Pro ($11)

 If you don’t mind paying for a decent app, then you might consider TapeACall Pro.
 For just $11, you get unlimited call recording time, regardless of who or where you’re calling, for one year.
-The pricing is listed at $30 per year for unlimited calls.
-The works a bit differently than the other options listed here — for incoming calls, you initiate a recording by putting whomever you’re speaking with on hold for a moment, and then opening the app and hitting the record button.
+The pricing is listed at $20 per year for unlimited calls.
+It works a bit differently than the other options listed here — for incoming calls, you initiate a recording by putting whomever you’re speaking with on hold for a moment, and then opening the app and hitting the record button.
 Once you do all this, the call is merged and stored with a remote recording service.
 For outgoing calls, you open the app, hit record, then call whomever and merge the call.
-TapeACall Pro doesn’t notify the other party that you’re recording the conversation.
+However, TapeACall Pro doesn’t notify the other party you’re recording the conversation, so keep that in mind if you live somewhere that requires consent before recording.
 When you’re done recording, you can access the stored audio file directly on your smartphone.

 You can record incoming or outgoing calls with this app, but you must first set up a three-way call by putting your call on hold, dialing in the recorder through the app, and then merging the calls, which is a bit of a hassle.
 On the other hand, it does mean you can start recording calls that are already in progress quite easily.
 It’s a reliable service that makes it simple to manage your recordings, and you can download them and share them via SMS, email, Dropbox, and other apps.
 The $10 fee will get you 300 minutes, but you can also buy 150 minutes for $5 or 30 minutes for $1.